Toy Story 3: Voice cast

-In addition to the main cast, Andy's other toys include Jeff Pidgeon as the Aliens, Blake Clark as Slinky Dog (replacing Jim Varney who died in 2000), and R. Lee Ermey as Sarge, in his final role in the franchise before his death in 2018; Laurie Metcalf reprises her role as Andy's mother Mrs. Davis and Bea Miller voices his sister Molly; Emily Hahn and Lori Alan voice Bonnie and her mother; Erik von Detten reprises his from the first film as Sid Phillips, now a garbage truck driver; Bonnie's toys are voiced by Timothy Dalton as Mr. Pricklepants; Kristen Schaal as Trixie; Jeff Garlin as Buttercup; Charlie Bright, Amber Krone and Brianna Maiwand as the Peas-in-a-Pod; and Bud Luckey as Chuckles.
+In addition to the main cast, Andy's other toys include Jeff Pidgeon as the Aliens, Blake Clark as Slinky Dog (replacing Jim Varney who died in 2000), and R. Lee Ermey as Sarge, in his final role in the franchise before his death in 2018; Laurie Metcalf reprises her role as Andy's mother Mrs. Davis and Bea Miller voices his sister Molly; Emily Hahn and Lori Alan voice Bonnie and her mother; Erik von Detten reprises his role from the first film as Sid Phillips, now a garbage truck driver; Bonnie's toys are voiced by Timothy Dalton as Mr. Pricklepants; Kristen Schaal as Trixie; Bonnie Hunt as Dolly; Jeff Garlin as Buttercup; Charlie Bright, Amber Krone and Brianna Maiwand as the Peas-in-a-Pod; and Bud Luckey as Chuckles.
 The Sunnyside Daycare toys are voiced by Lee Unkrich as the jack-in-the-box, Teddy Newton as Chatter Telephone, Woody Smith as Big Baby, Whoopi Goldberg as Stretch, John Cygan as Twitch, Jack Angel as Chunk, Jan Rabson as Spark and Richard Kind as the Bookworm.